toomuchcodehelp/llvmpipe-disabler/README.md

 ## the problem
-the reason i made this is because LLVM-PIPE keeps running, basically ruining all my vulkan games, especially ALVR. don't use this if you actually use llvm, itll break it.
+the reason i made this is because LLVM-PIPE keeps running, basically ruining all my vulkan games, especially ALVR. don't use this if you actually use llvm, it'll break it.